ivan-borovets/fastapi-clean-example/README.md

 ![#gold](https://placehold.co/15x15/gold/gold.svg) **Domain Layer**

 - **Domain model** is a set of concepts, rules and behaviors that define what business (context) is and how it operates.
-  It is expressed in a **ubiquitous language** — a consistent terminology shared by developers and domain experts.
+  It is expressed in **ubiquitous language** — consistent terminology shared by developers and domain experts.
   Domain layer implements domain model in code; this implementation is often called domain model.
 - The strictest domain rules are **invariants** — conditions that must always hold true for the model.
   Enforcing invariants means maintaining data consistency in the model.